Randwarf/StellarisUnityLore/Species/Kwerdan.md

 Most prominant Kwerdan civilisation began accidentally - long child-raising period combined with multiple consecutive mating seasons made elders settle down for longer than they were used to.
 This, of course, led to bigger than usual herds, thus [[Kwerdan Elderships]] became ubiquitous.

-Recent archaeological discoveries point to the existe
+Recent archaeological discoveries point to the existence of a subspecies that lived in underground caves with biofluorescent bulbs, somewhere in the caves of Sa'Lah.
+To this day, no complete fossils have been found.